 To date, the FCC has treated Internet service providers as information service providers.
 Information service providers are currently exempt from federal and state regulations governing common carriers, including the obligation to pay access charges and contribute to the universal service fund.
 The FCC is currently examining the status of Internet service providers and the services they provide.
-The current chairman of the FCC has announced his plans to resign in March 2005.
-The resulting change in leadership at the FCC may significantly alter the FCC's view of these issues going forward.
 If the FCC were to determine that Internet service providers, or the services they provide, are subject to FCC regulation, including the payment of access charges and contribution to the universal service funds, it could have a material adverse effect on our business, financial condition and operating results.

-There may be risks associated with the lack of 911 emergency dialing or the limitations associated E911 emergency dialing with the Packet8 service.
+There may be risks associated with the lack of 911 emergency dialing or the limitations associated with E911 emergency dialing with the Packet8 service.